VijayGanesh03/Power-Bi/README.md

 👁️ Project Overview

 The project Swiggy Food Delivery Analysis, which delves into food delivery and restaurant analysis with a focus on Swiggy, a prominent food delivery platform.
 Our project involved data extraction, comprehensive data analysis, and the creation of an interactive dashboard.
-The objective was to provide valuable recommendations to a consultancy firm interested in opening a remote kitchen in Chennai.
+The objective was to provide valuable recommendations to a consultancy firm interested in opening a remote kitchen in All over main cities in India.
 Let's explore the project's process, analysis, key findings, and recommendations.

 🔍 Analysis